Austinkuria/attendance-system/README.md

 ## PWA Support

-QRollCall includes full Progressive Web App (PWA) support:
+QRollCall includes Progressive Web App (PWA) support:

 - Installable on mobile and desktop devices
-- Works offline with cached data
-- Push notifications for important events
+- Basic offline access to previously viewed content
+- Online/offline status indicators
-- Background sync for offline actions
+- Service worker for asset caching
-- App-like experience with full-screen mode

 To install the PWA:
 1. Open the application in a supported browser